-It’s also provides excellent gaming performance, of course.
-You have options for either a GTX 1650, a GTX 1660 Ti, or an RTX 2060.
-If you can opt for the 2060, you’ll be able to play most games over 60 frame per second.
-You’ll have to pay an extra $500 for the fancy programmable LEDs on the lid, but the $1450 RTX 2060 model (without LEDs) is a great value.
+Thealso provides excellent gaming performance, of course.
+You have options for either a GTX 1650, a GTX 1660 Ti, or the new RTX 3060.
+If you can opt for the RTX 3060, you’ll be able to play easily most games over 60 frames per second at Ultra settings.
+The latest model also comes with the new Ryzen 5000 processors, which are fantastic.

 Read our in-depth Asus ROG Zephyrus G14 review

 Why you should buy this: It’s the most powerful gaming laptop you can buy.

 Who it’s for: Gamers who value performance above all.